Colorado Court Records

 How to Obtain Colorado Family Court Records Online

 To find case information using the Colorado Judicial Court Docket Search, the user must furnish the tool with the information required to facilitate the search.
 This includes the name of the county where the action was filed, the case number of the record, the full name of either of the parties involved as well as the Attorney Bar number of the legal counsel of the aforementioned party.
+Searching for records online requires entering specific information such as case number, party name, or county.

-For information unavailable on the Court Docket Search, interested persons may use the recommended vendors listed on the Colorado Judicial court services page.
+For information unavailable on the Court Docket Search, interested persons may use the recommended vendors listed on the Colorado Judicial Court Services page.
 Alternatively, users may utilize third-party sites that allow users to obtain state court records using a real-time register of actions.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Similarly, third-party public record websites can also provide these types of records.
+However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
+Further, marriage and divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

-How to Make in-person Requests for Colorado Family Records
+How to Make In-Person Requests for Colorado Family Records

 Finding The Record Custodian